What is a Source?¶

 Click the Veracity menu on the filter bar.

-Select the veracity status (unconfirmed, confirmed, confirmed true etc.) to display all incidents associated with that veracity status.
+Select the veracity status (unconfirmed, confirmed, confirmed true etc.) to display all groups associated with that veracity status.

 Filtering by Escalation¶